Mylo19984/fpl-data-pipeline/README.md

 ## Config file
 - config.ini; must contain the postgresql parameters, and was parameters thus that s3 bucket and postgre rds can work

+## Test file
+- test_includes.py; running tests: to check if The Egyptian King is the db, and to check that all weeks have good join.

 ## User guide